ScoobyQ/NHSE-Dowloads/README.md

 1) Visits https://www.england.nhs.uk/statistics/statistical-work-areas/rtt-waiting-times/

 2) Gets the most recent 3 Financial Year links under Latest Data e.g. 2021-22 RTT waiting times data.
-It is expected
+It is expected that any specified revisions periods will be within this range.

 3) Visits those three links and downloads all files which match the specified regex pattern.
 The regex pattern uses alternation to extract hrefs which contains specified MMMYY patterns e.g. links that contains May21.
 If var revisions is set to True then all files between the rev_start and rev_end specified dates will be returned, in addition to the curr_period.